Sustainability at Edison International

 SCEs workforce reflects the rich diversity of Southern California and the utility has made its consolidated EEO-1 report publicly available.

 EEI ESG Initiative

-Edison International is pleased to participate in Edison Electric Institutes (EEI) ESG Initiative.
+Edison International is pleased to participate in the Edison Electric Institute (EEI) ESG Initiative.
 We are among EEI member companies voluntarily disclosing ESG information through a reporting template that EEI developed in collaboration with investors and member companies.
-We share the goals of EEIs ESG Initiative to provide investors and other stakeholders with relevant and easily accessible ESG data.
+We share the goals of the EEI ESG Initiative to provide investors and other stakeholders with relevant and easily accessible ESG data.

 Sustainable Financing Framework